XinlingWang0628/Automation-of-Email-and-Letter/README.md

 ## Description

-Automation-of-notification is a Java application that parses command line arguments to generate either letters or emails using provided templates and customer data from a CSV file.
+Automation-of-Email-and-Letter is a Java application that parses command line arguments to generate either letters or emails using provided templates and customer data from a CSV file.

 ## Features